Understanding Hydration Errors

 A Safe Pattern

-Here's how to structure your components to avoid hydration errors:
+Here's how to structure your components to avoid hydration errors.

 Server Component: Pure Data Fetching